Join Beams for Dovetail

 How To Join Beams – Or Extend A Beam

-I bumped into a video on YouTube the other day covering a topic I have been contemplating.
+I found a video on YouTube the other day covering a topic I have been contemplating.
 The topic?
 Joining Beams.
-Or more specifically, the topic of research is "How to Join Beams at the ends", like to extend a beam.
+Or more specifically, the topic of research is how to join beams at the ends to extend a beam.
 Or, maybe better put, what is the cheapest, easiest, most robust way to join beams?

-In Trailer Engineering – well, at least here at Syntheses – we focus on ways to do things better.
-Learning is awesome.
-It is easy enough to see what others have done, then engage in R&D (Ripoff & Duplicate).
-Ah, but there is always a better way to do things, so we like to look for good ideas everywhere.
-Not that we believe we can devise the ultimate solution, but we continually seek opportunities for learning and improvement.
+In trailer engineering at Syntheses we look for ways to do things better.
+Learning is awesome, so we start with what others do, then engage R&D (Ripoff & Duplicate) for analysis.
+There is often a better way to do things, so we look for good ideas and opportunities as a path to greater learning and continual improvement.

 The Video That Caught My Attention